 - How it raised torturing its two leads (emotionally and physically) to a fetishistic art-form.
 Not that it doesn't torture other characters on a regular basis.

 - Supernatural: An anime adaptation created by Madhouse, the animation for which can be seen in this trailer.
-The American release of the first season of the anime came out on July 26, 2011.
+It ran for 22 episodes, adapting only the first two seasons of the series.
+The American release of the anime came out on July 26, 2011, with Jared Padalecki returning to voice Sam, while Jensen Ackles was available only for the last two episodes because of scheduling issues (Andrew Farrar stood in for him in the others).

 - Supernatural: Origins (2007): A prequel to the series released by DC Comics.